ayalamarcelo/cac-bookstore/README.md

 ## Contributing

 - Fork the repository
-- Clone your forked repository to your local machine:
+- Clone your forked repository to your local:

 ```bash